Darxo/Hardened/README.md

 - Fix Armor Penetration on **Reap** being 5% lower than shown on the weapon
 - Fix Quivers needing to re-use the same ID to be correctly identified as ammo
 - Fix shieldwall animation still showing up on NPCs who lost the shieldwall effect offscreen
+- Fix barbarian **Drum** being double grippable despite being a two-handed weapon
+- Fix the impact delay of most throwable utility items not lining up with their projectiles, especially on higher game speed
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Cartographer will no longer pay for "discovering" the Ancient Watchtower a second time when you interact with it